 1 provided to the qualifying sectors.
 All fixed gear lobster fishermen setting 2 gear within CAII will be signatories to this agreement.
 3 11.1.5 Lobster fishermen agree to remove all gear from the water by midnight 4 October 31st from the CAII area North of 41 30 to the Southern Boundary of 5 the Triangle (except the HAPC area) and no lobster gear will be set in the 6 area until June 15th.
 Any gear set or stored in this area from November 1st 7 through June 15th would be considered derelict gear.
 In the case where an 8 act of God may prevent the removal of fixed gear by October 31, the 9 situation will be communicated immediately to qualifying sectors and gear 10 removal will commence immediately upon the situation being resolved.
 11 11.1.6 All parties will work out the details of communication and education 12 regarding the terms and consequences of the agreement or breach of the 13 agreement.
-14 15 Selective Mobile Gear is described as: "that which is currently required within an 16 SAP.
-17
+14 15 Selective Mobile Gear described as: "that which is currently required within an SAP.
+16 entering port to end a trip.
+Catch reports will include, at a minimum, all data elements of a fully compliant VTR logbook records.
+The Sector Manager may modify, at his/her discretion, the frequency of reporting transmissions to meet programmatic needs, such as, but not limited to, participation in a SAP, or internal quota management requirements.
+In the event a Member vessel is unable to submit his catch records electronically, the Member will have no more than twenty-four (24) hours to provide such reports to the Sector Manager, upon completion of vessel offload.